helgatheviking/KIA-Subtitle/readme.md

 The KIA Subtitle plugin allows you to add a subtitle to your posts.

 This is a developmental repo.
-Clone this repo and run `npm install && npm run build`
+Clone this repo and run `npm install && npm run release`
 OR
 |[Download latest release](https://github.com/helgatheviking/KIA-Subtitle/releases/latest)|